 Credit Analyst Jobs in USA with Visa Sponsorship

-Credit analyst positions are a reasonable path for H-1B sponsorship, particularly at major banks, rating agencies, and financial institutions.
+Credit analyst positions are a reasonable path for H-1B visa sponsorship, particularly at major banks, rating agencies, and financial institutions.
 The role's requirement for a finance, economics, or accounting degree makes it a defensible specialty occupation.
 You'll find the most sponsorship activity at large banks like JPMorgan, Citi, and Goldman Sachs, as well as credit rating firms.
 For detailed occupation requirements, see the O*NET profile.

-See All Credit Analyst JobsOverview
+Find Credit Analyst JobsOverview

-Showing 5 of 461+ credit analyst jobs
+Showing 5 of 409+ Credit Analyst jobs

 Have you applied for this role?